qzhang503/proteoQ/README.md

 ```

 ## Application
-In this section we illustrate the following applications of `proteoQ`:
+In this section I illustrate the following applications of `proteoQ`:

 * Summarization of PSM data to peptide and protein reports.
 * Basic informatic analysis with the peptide and protein data.